evincarofautumn/kitten/Specification.md

 #### 2.3.2.
 Text and Code Point Quotations

-Text quotations consist of a series of zero or more character literals and character escapes wrapped in double quotes—either straight double quotes `""` (1) or curved double quotes `“”` (2).
-Each value in a text quotation is a Unicode code point; a single code point may be specified literally using a code point quotation wrapped in straight single quotes `''` (3) or curved single quotes `‘’` (4).
+Text quotations consist of a series of zero or more character literals and character escapes wrapped in straight double quotes `""` (1).
+Each value in a text quotation is a Unicode code point; a single code point may be specified literally using a code point quotation wrapped in straight single quotes `''` (2).
 Thus a text quotation is syntactic sugar for a plain quotation of code point quotations.

 ##### Examples